VineethChivukula/Simple-Python-IDE/README.md

 Implementation Details:
 - The server-side component is built using Node.js and the Express.js framework, facilitating easy handling of HTTP requests and communication with the Python interpreter.
 - The Python code execution is managed using the `child_process` module in Node.js, allowing the server to spawn child processes for Python code execution and capturing standard input, output, and error streams.
-- To provide syntax highlighting in the textarea, the `highlight.js` library is utilized, enabling the display of Python code with colors and improved readability.
 - The CSS styles are customized to create a modern and visually appealing user interface, incorporating responsive design principles for compatibility across multiple screen sizes.

 Conclusion: